influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.14/introduction/getting-started.md

 * Linux debian and RPM packages: `/etc/telegraf/telegraf.conf`
 * Standalone Binary: see the next section for how to create a configuration file

+> **Note:** You can also specify a remote URL endpoint to pull a configuration file.
+See [Configuration file locations](/telegraf/v1.14/administration/configuration/#configuration-file-locations).

-### Creating and editing the configuration file
+### Create and edit the configuration file

-Before starting the Telegraf server you need to edit and/or create an initial configuration that specifies your desired [inputs](/telegraf/v1.14/plugins/inputs/) (where the metrics come from) and [outputs](/telegraf/v1.14/plugins/outputs/) (where the metrics go).
-There are [several ways](/telegraf/v1.14/administration/configuration/) to create and edit the configuration file.
+Before starting the Telegraf server, create or edit the initial configuration to specify your [inputs](/telegraf/v1.14/plugins/inputs/) (where the metrics come from) and [outputs](/telegraf/v1.14/plugins/outputs/) (where the metrics go).
+You can do this [several ways](/telegraf/v1.14/administration/configuration/).

-Here, we'll generate a configuration file and simultaneously specify the desired inputs with the `-input-filter` flag and the desired output with the `-output-filter` flag.
+The following example shows how to create a configuration file called `telegraf.conf` and specify two inputs (`cpu` and `mem`) with the `-input-filter` flag and specify InfluxDB as the output with the `-output-filter` flag.

-In the example below, we create a configuration file called `telegraf.conf` with two inputs: one that reads metrics about the system's cpu usage (`cpu`) and one that reads metrics about the system's memory usage (`mem`).
-We specify InfluxDB as the desired output.

 ```bash
 telegraf -sample-config -input-filter cpu:mem -output-filter influxdb > telegraf.conf
 ```

+`cpu` and `mem` reads metrics about the system's cpu usage and memory usage, and then output this data to InfluxDB.

 ## Start the Telegraf service

-Start the Telegraf service and direct it to the relevant configuration file:
+Start the Telegraf service and direct it to the relevant configuration file or URL to pull a configuration file from a remote endpoint:

 ### macOS [Homebrew](http://brew.sh/)
 ```bash
 telegraf --config telegraf.conf